-The Employment Panel received and endorsed the Workforce Development which is overarching Strategy an document that sets out the type of organisation the Council wants to become by taking forward the strategic aims as set out in the Council's Corporate Plan 2014 -2016.
+The Employment Panel received and endorsed the Workforce Development Strategy which is an overarching document that sets out the type of organisation the Council wants to become by taking forward the strategic aims as set out in the Council's Corporate Plan 2014 -2016.
 The Panel noted that the Strategy will be made available to employees of the Council and implementation will begin.
 Progress on the Strategy will be reported back to a future meeting.